NYUMaLab/mturk/README.md

 - In the actual mturk experiments, more trials were used.

 ## Experiment 1: Change localization to test one's irrelevant color
+### Main file: de_ori_example.html
+- At the top of the html document, you can find related Javascript files.
 ### Procedure
 - A participants see a brief display of 4 colored oriented ellipses.
 - After a delay, another brief display appears.
 One of the ellipses has changed its color.
 Another randomly chosen ellipse has changed its orientation.